 Our analysis also unpacks the relationships between flexible working agreements and labour productivity and innovation of Scottish SMEs.
-The results show that offering FWAs does not influence labour productivity in a statistically significant way, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by SMEs.
+The results show that offering flexible working arrangements does not influence labour productivity in a statistically significant way, except for the nine-day fortnight working, which is positively associated with improved productivity and statistically significant, but it is also the least used flexible work contract among those adopted by SMEs.

 The lack of any association between labour productivity and FWAs more generally could be due to data issues and is therefore unsurprising.
-This is because, despite the most frequently used form of flexible employment in the UK being part-time, accounting for 24% of all employees (75% of whom are women) (Rubery et al., 2024), the LSBS data does not allow consideration of the number of part-timers.
-This is due to the lack of granularity of the survey information on the quantity of labour employed by SMEs, which amalgamates the number of full-time and part-time workers.
-18 Ideally, we would need the number of hours worked, rather than the number of employees, but collecting such information would be onerous for SMEs via a survey.
+This is because despite the most frequently used form of flexible employment in the UK being part-time, accounting for 24% of all employees (75% of whom are women) (Rubery et al., 2024), the LSBS data does not allow to consider the number of part-timers due to the lack of granularity of the survey information on the quantity of labour employed by SMEs, instead lumping together the number of both full-time and part-time workers.11 Ideally, we would need the number of hours worked, rather than the number of employees, but collecting such information would be guite taxing for SMEs via a survey.
 We are also limited to only use a measure of whether a business adopts any FWAs because the LSBS does not record how many employees are covered by such agreements, hence it is impossible to know the extent of their usage and draw quantitatively firm conclusions on their impact.
-To go in this direction, we recommend the introduction in the UK of a linked employers-employees survey which would allow a rich dataset on workers' characteristics and employment arrangements (or contracts) to be combined with firmlevel performance measures in order to accurately capture firm productivity and understand its relationship with the workforce.
-Existing surveys, instead, are either focused on businesses or workers but this produces a lack of systematic coverage of all the workforce employed by an individual firm.
-In addition, administrative data recording hours worked and wages lack the richness of variables collected via surveys on workers characteristics and type of contracts.
+To go in this direction, we recommend the introduction in the UK of a linked employersemployees survey which would allow combining a rich dataset on workers' characteristics and employment contracts with firm-level performance measures in order to accurately capture firm productivity and understand its relationship with the workforce.
+Existing surveys, instead, are either focused on the side of businesses or the side of workers but this produces a lack of systematic coverage of all the workforce employed by an individual firm, while administrative data recording hours worked and wages lack the richness of variables collected via surveys on workers characteristics and type of contracts.
 A linked employers-employees survey would allow a systematic and deeper understanding of the drivers of firm productivity in terms of employment characteristics and dynamics.
-Such a survey, if covering a representative sample of the business population, would capture both quality and quantity of labour in a comprehensive way, going beyond what is possible from individual case studies.
-This seems especially important at a time when we are on the cusp of dramatic changes in employment and production practices due to flexible work, Al and other disruptive technologies.
+Such a survey, if covering a representative sample of the business population, would capture comprehensively both quality and quantity of labour going beyond what is possible from individual case studies, and that seems especially important in an age at the cusp of dramatic changes in employment and production practices due to flexible work, AI and other disruptive technologies.

-18 An attempt could be made to match the LSBS with the Business Register Employment Survey (BRES) through the ONS secure research service as the BRES records both part-time and full-time employees on a specific date in the year for an annual sample of approximately 87,000 businesses in England, Wales and Scotland, but the success of the matching depends on the firm overlap of the surveys.
+11 An attempt could be made to match the LSBS with the Business Register Employment Survey (BRES) through the ONS secure research service as the BRES records both part-time and full-time employees on a specific date in the year for an annual sample of approximately 87,000 businesses in England, Wales and Scotland, but the success of the matching depends on the overlap of the surveys.